aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 The greatest danger could be your stupidity.
+> 🥠 Three can keep a secret, if you get rid of two.

-Last update: Tue Mar 31 06:09:07 2026
+Last update: Wed Apr  1 06:20:03 2026

 ### Let's play! 🎮